enisbeygorus/React-Typescript-Path-Finder/README.md

 You need to download node.js.
 Currently i am using version 12.18.4

+After downloading node.js in the root first you need to run:

+### `npm install`

+to install all the packages.

-In the project directory, you can run:
+After installing all the packages again in the project directory, you can run:

 ### `yarn start`